 WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.

 The number of sites generated by a static site generator like the ones above will rise this year from bloggers to small companies without intricate client site work.
-This might also change as serverless deployments to Netlify and Vercel is growing.
-This won't be a developer area where we host our development previews.
+This might also change as serverless deployment to Netlify and Vercel is growing.
+This won't be limited to developers where we host our development previews.

 If you like to read more about Svelte I wrote two blogposts about: "Why you should try Svelt" and How to use events in Svelte".